 Miina Sillanpää (1866–1952) was born Wilhelmiina Riktig, the seventh child of nine in a poor family in Jokioinen, a village in southern Finland, during a period of famine.
-At the age of 12, she started working in a cotton mill in the nearby town of Forssa, 120 kilometres northwest of Helsinki.
-She later found employment as a maid in Porvoo, 50 kilometres east of the capital, and subsequently moved to Helsinki to work as a domestic aide.
+At the age of 12, she started working in a cotton mill in the nearby town of Forssa, 120 kilometres (75 miles) northwest of Helsinki.
+She later found employment as a maid in Porvoo, 50 kilometres (30 miles) east of the capital, and subsequently moved to Helsinki to work as a domestic aide.

 She spent much of her life engaged in civil activism and social advocacy.